 It can be a challenge when you’re a newcomer and you have to be a stay-at-home mom or dad.
-This can be a drastic shift in your lifestyle, especially if you’ve left a thriving career or business back home and are used to working from nine to five.
+It can be a drastic lifestyle shift, especially if you’ve left a thriving career or business back home and are used to working from nine to five.
 This time, you have a 24-hour job where taking care of the kids and minding the housework are your main duties.

-Isolation can be a problem for stay-at-home moms or dads too.
-Your domestic duties can keep you away from being involved in the community or from activities for self-improvement.
-It can be doubly harder for those who know little or no English because they would have no chance to interact with others and thus improve their language skills.
-Many may be left pining for their usual community connections or family support which they used to have back home.
+Aside from this new and heavy workload, isolation is another problem for stay-at-home moms or dads.
+Domestic duties can keep you away from being involved in the community or enrolling in self-improvement activities.
+It can be doubly harder for those who know little or no English because this limits their opportunities to interact with others.
+You may be missing your usual community connections or family support that you used to have back home.

 The good news is that there are supports specifically designed for you in Manitoba.
-You can actually make the most of this temporary assignment by taking advantage of programs that can boost your skills, assist in your integration, and make you a better parent.
-You can avail of seminars and training programs on parenting, building language proficiency, or learning new skills that can prepare you for your eventual return to your career (if you so choose).
-You will also be glad to know that some of these organizations provide child-minding as well so that you can fully participate in the activities.
+You can make the most of this permanent or temporary assignment by joining programs that can boost your skills, assist in your integration, and make you a better parent.
+Most of these seminars and training programs are free.
+Some provide child-minding as well so that you can fully participate in the activities.

 Have you tried online learning?

 Online programs, such as those offered by English Online, allow you to learn in the comfort of your own home, at a schedule most convenient to you.
 Maybe you have an hour or so in the day (while your baby is asleep) or in the afternoon or weekends when your spouse is at home.
 This would be enough to attend a webinar or connect with an e-facilitator or mentor.
-Moreover, you won’t need to spend time and money to travel or worry about what clothes to wear!
+Moreover, you won’t need to spend time and money to travel.

 Supports for stay-at-home moms (and dads)